 - Encouraging the participant to become accountable to those he has hurt through his use of violence by encouraging him to acknowledge his abuse and accept responsibility for its impact on his partner and others.

 Entry into the program is subject to the following criteria:

-- The Court makes an order for the man to attend the program if he has been convicted of a breach of a domestic violence protection order or for other domestic violence related criminal offences.
+- Is ordered by the Court to attend the program if he has been convicted of a breach of a domestic violence protection order or for other domestic violence related criminal offences, or

-- The program is a condition of a man’s parole.
+- The program is a condition of a man’s probation or parole order, or

 - The participant has been given a Reasonable Direction to attend the program by Queensland Corrective Services.